RomeoSilvestri/University/README.md

 ## Robust Clustering on Italian Provinces
 ### R - Dicember 2021
 Robust clustering models are contrasted with non-robust models that rely on a finite mixture of Gaussian components.
 Specifically, the tclust and mclust R-packages are compared.
-The comparison is conducted in three different ways:
+The comparison is conducted in 3 different ways:
 - Theoretical level
 - Simulation
 - Real-life case study